lomography/sheeeit/README.md

 The following keys are required for everything to work:
 * ``google-auth``: Path to an authentication json file.
 Defaults to ``config/sheeeit.json`` and will be autocreated if it doesn't exist.
 * ``spreadsheet_key``: The key to the spreadsheet you want to write to.
-You can find the key of the spreadsheet by opening the spreadsheet in google docs.
+You can find the key of the spreadsheet by opening the spreadsheet in Google Docs.
 The url should look like ``https://docs.google.com/spreadsheets/d/<spreadsheet_key>/edit#``
 * ``worksheet_name``: Give a name to your worksheet.

 ### Google Docs Auth

-After setting up the gem, if you run ``Sheeeit.write_spreadsheet`` without a authentication file, you will be prompted something like this:
+After setting up the gem, if you run ``Sheeeit.write_spreadsheet`` without an authentication file, you will be prompted something like this:

 ```
 1. Open this page: